-UNIT 3: DRAFTING REPEAL PROVISIONS
+UNIT 3 DRAFTING REPEAL PROVISIONS

 - 3.1 Introduction

-- 3.2 Learning Outcomes
+- 3.2 Intended Learning Outcome

 - 3.3 Drafting Repeal Provisions

 - 3.3.1 The Objectives in Drafting Repeal Provisions

-- 3.3.2 How Repeal Provisions Are Drafted
+- 3.3.2 How Repeal Provisions are Drafted

-- 3.3.3 Are There Any Special Features for Re-Enacting and Replacement Bills?
+- 3.3.3 Are There any Special Features for Re-Enacting and Replacement Bills?

 - 3.4 Summary

-- 3.5 References/Further Reading
+- 3.5 References/Further Readings/Web Resources

-- 3.6 Possible Answers to Self- Assessment Exercise
+- 3.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we considered the contents of repeals and amendments of legislation.
+You should now be able to decide what provisions need to be repealed or amended.
 Drafting repeals of complete instruments are less common and more straight-forward.
 They are needed particularly when a new Act or piece of subsidiary legislation is replaced or re-enacted.
 Repeals of enactments within instruments and of provisions that are merely part of such an enactment are generally treated as amendment, and a regular feature of that process.